bugsbugsbux/notes-on-nix/notes-on-nix.md

 # NixOS configuration

+This section explains how configuring NixOS works -- not which options to set.
+See: Basic NixOS Configuration; for some examples.

 The main configuration file (itself a module, see below) is `/etc/nixos/configuration.nix` and usually (for example when generating a new configuration with `nixos-generate-config`) hardware-specific